Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system

 This intuition is supported by additional loss data, recorded near two low-field Li$|2\rangle$-Cr$|1\rangle$ FRs on low-density samples that were prepared at 5 $\mu$K and 24 $\mu$K, shown in Fig.~\ref{Fig2}(a) and (b), respectively.
 Both features are highly asymmetric and they sensitively widen for increasing temperature, a behavior typical of $l\!>\!0$-wave FRs \cite{Ticknor2004,Cui2017,Fouche2019}.
-Without aiming at a quantitative lineshape analysis, we remark that the observed trends are well reproduced (see solid lines in Fig.~\ref{Fig2}) by a simple model \cite{Jones1999} that assumes $l\!=1$ collisions and solely accounts for two-body loss processes.
-Another peculiarity of Fig. \ref{Fig2} spectra, common to other features in Fig.~\ref{Fig1}, is their thermal tail \cite{Ticknor2004,Cui2017,Fouche2019} oriented towards lower fields.
-This implies that such FRs originate from "anomalous" molecular levels, laying slightly above the atomic threshold at zero field and crossing it with negative differential magnetic moments.
+Without aiming at a quantitative lineshape analysis, we remark that our data are well reproduced (see solid lines in Fig.~\ref{Fig2}) by a simple model \cite{Jones1999} that assumes $l\!=\!1$ collisions and solely accounts for two-body processes \cite{NoteK2}.
+Another peculiarity of Fig.~\ref{Fig2} spectra, common to other features in Fig.~\ref{Fig1}, is their thermal tail \cite{Ticknor2004,Cui2017,Fouche2019} oriented towards lower fields.
+This implies that such FRs originate from ``anomalous" molecular levels that lay slightly above the atomic threshold at zero field and cross it with negative differential magnetic moments.

-We now move to discuss the quantitative analysis of our FR spectroscopy data based on a full coupled-channel model \cite{Chin2010}.
-This accounts for the hyperfine and Zeeman interaction terms, defining the asymptotic collision thresholds.
-The electrostatic interaction is represented by adiabatic Born-Oppenheimer potentials of \textit{hexaplet} $X ^6\Sigma^+$ and \textit{octuplet} $a ^8\Sigma^+$ symmetry, where $S\!=5/2$ and $7/2$ denote the total electron spin of the LiCr dimer.
-Such potentials, correlating at long range with the well-known analytical form \cite{Chin2010} comprising a multipolar expansion plus the exchange potential, are parametrized in terms of hexaplet $a_6$ and octuplet $a_8$ $s$-wave scattering lengths, respectively.
-Besides this strong isotropic interaction, that conserves both the orbital $l$ and hyperfine $M_f$ quantum numbers, we also account for weaker anisotropic couplings originating from the long-range magnetic spin and short-range second-order spin-orbit interactions.
-These latter terms can couple different partial waves and hyperfine states, with the selection rules discussed above for dipolar relaxation processes \cite{Chin2010,SM}.
+We now move to quantitatively analyze our spectroscopic data building a full coupled-channel model \cite{Chin2010}.
+This accounts for the atomic hyperfine and Zeeman energies \cite{Childs1963,Arimondo1977}, defining the asymptotic collision thresholds.
+The electrostatic interaction is represented by adiabatic Born-Oppenheimer potentials of \textit{sextet} $X ^6\Sigma^+$ and \textit{octet} $a ^8\Sigma^+$ symmetry, where $S\!=5/2$ and $7/2$ denote the total electron spin of LiCr dimers.
+Such potentials, correlating at long range with the well-known analytical form \cite{Chin2010} comprising a multipolar expansion plus the exchange potential, are parametrized in terms of sextet $a_6$ and octet $a_8$ $s$-wave scattering lengths, respectively.
+Besides this strong isotropic interaction, both $l$- and $M_f$-conserving, we also account for weaker anisotropic couplings originating from the long-range magnetic spin and short-range second-order spin-orbit interactions.
+These terms can couple different partial waves and hyperfine states, with the selection rules discussed above for dipolar relaxation processes \cite{Chin2010,SM}.